philthompson/blog/gen/static/nfl-elo/faq.md

 I am very confident that teams attempt to score on almost all drives on offense, and try to prevent scores while playing defense.
 There are some situations where it's optimal to focus on burning clock or to forcing the opponent to use timeouts, but otherwise I believe teams try to score on every possession.
 At the end of the day, the best way for a team to increase their chance of winning is to have a larger lead.

-It also makes more sense, Elo-wise, to [treat a football game like a multi-game chess match than a single chess game](#NFL-Elo-Ratings), where margin of victory is used to determine team performance.
+It also makes more sense, Elo-wise, to [treat a football game like a multi-game chess match rather than a single chess game](#NFL-Elo-Ratings), where margin of victory is used to determine team performance.
 Additionally, using margin of victory instead of "expected chance to win" makes [calculating model accuracy](#Define-Accurate) more straightforward.

 <h3><a name="What-Is-a-Big-Win"></a><small><a class="top-arw" title="Top" href="#top">↑</a></small> How can margin of victory be used when a 30-point win may be no better than a 20-point win?</h3>